Dumbbell Reverse Grip Row

 Dumbbell Reverse Grip Row Instructions

-1. Stand with your feet shoulder-width apart and hold a dumbbell in each hand with a reverse grip (palms facing down).
+1. Stand with feet hip-width apart, holding a dumbbell in each hand with an underhand grip (palms forward).

 Dumbbell Reverse Grip Row Form & Visual